Indicative conditionals: from three to four values: Concluding remarks and future work

-\paragraph{3.
-Alternatives.} A further approach for extending the three-valued setting could consist in making use of non-deterministic matrices (see, e.g., \cite{nondetum,addingimp}) and introducing $\bot$ as a free truth-value, that is, letting the negation of $\bot$ to be any of the four truth-values\footnote{Note that this situation is philosophically different from the one presented in footnote \ref{footnote1}.
-Here, the classical truth-values would behave as expected.}.
-Alternatively, one could order the elements of $A_4$ in order to induce some conjunction (and, dually, some disjunction).
-The main difficulty here would be to make these operations compatible with a negation of some kind.
-We leave these settings to be further developed in the future. \\
+\paragraph{5.
+Other alternatives.} A further approach for extending the three-valued setting could consist in making use of non-deterministic matrices (see, e.g., \cite{nondetum,addingimp}), which would allow us to introduce $\bot$ as a free truth-value, letting the negation of $\bot$ be any of the four truth-values (this situation is philosophically different from the one mentioned in footnote \ref{footnote1}, for here the classical truth-values would behave as expected).
+Alternatively, one could study linear orderings on $A_4$ together with the associated conjunction and disjunction, as we have briefly discussed.
+One could consider, for instance, the order $\bot < \bv < \tv < \top$ extending the one induced by $\land_\mathsf{OL}$: an interesting problem would then be that of introducing a meaningful implication operation that would interact nicely with this order.